 - Combat Pragmatist: Most members of Rarity's Radiant Guard are "Black Flag specialists" - trained in plainclothes security work.
 Since they don't carry armor or weapons when on duty, they have to be ready to take out targets hard, fast, and if need be, permanently.

 - Comically Missing the Point: During a rant by Mach One about how there are social protest groups that will complain about just about anything and stupid politicians will pass laws to make said people happy, Rainbow Dash gets sidetracked by the fact that Mayor Fussbudget had outlawed the sale of jumbo hay-burgers in Windy City.

 - Cool Airship: All the Mane Six's royal flagships.
 Each customized for their owner with appropriate Meaningful Names.

-- Corrupt Hick: Sheriff Brass, an earth pony supremacist who basically abandoned a filly and a colt to die, just for the crime of being unicorns.
-He blackmailed Trixie into finding them, and when Trixie tried to adopt the colt, the Sheriff tried to lock her up to cover up his crime, and then later tried to stick Trixie and the colt with the crime of impersonating royalty.
-Which turned out to be Trixie and the colt ascending to alicornhood.
+- Corrupt Hick: Sheriff Brass, an Earth Pony supremacist who basically abandoned a filly and a colt to die, just for the crime of being unicorns.
+He blackmailed Trixie into finding them, and when Trixie tried to adopt the colt (Jasper), Brass tried to lock her up to cover up his crime, and then later tried to charge both of them with impersonating royalty.
+It eventually backfired on him because by that time, Trixie and Jasper actually were royalty, having triggered their own ascension.

 - Twilight and Flash Sentry have opposing definitions of the term.
 For Twilight, it means everything is punched into an itemized checklist, while for Flash, his preparation is in his lack of preparation.

-- Drill Sergeant Nasty: Granny Smith gets to play this part when punishing the Manehatten bullies.
+- Drill Sergeant Nasty: Granny Smith gets to play this part when punishing the Manehattan bullies.

 - Averted when Bishi says goodbye to his sensei — who turns out to be a much more serene Iron Will.